mongodb/docs/source/tutorial/expand-replica-set.rst

    db.isMaster()

-Log into the current :term:`primary` using the :option:`mongo` shell and issue the following command to add the new set member to the replica set.
+Log into the current :term:`primary` using the :program:`mongo` shell and issue the following command to add the new set member to the replica set.